stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 In the XML payload the special values `INF`, `-INF`, `NaN` represent plus or minus infinity and not-a-number, respectively.

+After running wsdl2h and soapcpp2, compile `custom/long_double.c` with your
+project.

 @see Section [numerical types](#toxsd5).